 Profitability of Irrigated Improved Pecan Orchards

 The number of acres of irrigated improved pecan orchards has been increasing throughout the Southern Great Plains.
 These orchards offer diversification from other typical agricultural activities in the region, and producers have shown a growing interest in pecan information.
-Landowners have posed many questions to Noble Foundation researchers and consultants about the profitability of irrigated improved pecans.
+Landowners have posed many questions to Noble Research Institute researchers and consultants about the profitability of irrigated improved pecans.
 To answer some of these questions, a study was conducted to determine if irrigated improved pecan orchards are more or less profitable than alternative production systems commonly implemented by regional producers with access to irrigation.

 A net present value (NPV) investment analysis tool was used to determine the profitability of a 100-acre irrigated improved pecan orchard over 20 years.
 The NPV analysis tool accounts for each specific year's net cash inflows and outflows to the specific enterprise and discounts them to today's dollar value.
 The result of the NPV analysis can be compared to other alternative enterprises to determine the most profitable use of the land.